 Providenciales offers a great selection of places to stay.
-Here you’ll find an overview of what’s available, information on rates, help on deciding region of Providenciales to choose.
+Here you’ll find an overview of what’s available, information on rates, and location, region and beach details.

 There are three basic types of accommodations offered on Providenciales: Resorts and hotels, all-inclusive resorts, and rental villas and guesthouses.